 - Passion.
 Italians are well-known to be passionate people, not shy at expressing their emotions.
 This may take foreigners aback at times, but at least you know where you stand!
 This passion has also been channelled into Italian food, architecture, culture and art, making Italy the fascinating country it is today.

 Thinking of making the move to Italy, or just going there on holiday?
 Don’t forget you can send your luggage to Italy with Send My Bag to help you settle in quickly and leave you plenty of time to sample all that life in Italy has to offer.
-Learn more on our 'How it Works' page.
+If you are settling in Italy permanently, you will probably be thinking about purchasing a home there.
+Take a look at our tips on buying a home abroad to get you started.

 With the film award season upon us, we thought it would be fitting to take a look at some of the best holiday destinations for film buffs.
 We ask which destinations offer the best cinema experience, where are you most likely to run in to your favourite actors, and where can you visit the most filming locations?